Accessibility at useR! 2021

 At useR!
 2021 we aim to welcome people from around the globe.
 This includes a large majority of people who are non-native speakers of English.
-We would like to make their conferene experience as comfortable as possible.
-Captions should help to follow presentations more easily.
-Regular talks and Lightning presentations can be pre-recorded in other languages than English, as long as an English transcript is provided for subtitles. captioning and translation are one key to connect all the conference attendants.
+We would like to make their conference experience as comfortable as possible.
+Captions should help everyone follow presentations more easily.
+Regular talks and Lightning presentations can be pre-recorded in other languages than English, as long as an English transcript is provided for subtitles.
+Captions and translations are key to connect all the conference attendants.
 Steps towards the inclusion of people with disabilities are beneficial for everyone.

 Creating xaringan slides using the useR! theme

 - Install xaringan package from GitHub

 File > New file > RMarkdown

 If you do not use RStudio you can create a .Rmd file and add a xaringan YAML header: